-Material Cost Sheets - Additional blank forms can be obtained from your county point of contact

-- Please provide estimates for all material identified during your site inspection - o Important to include estimates for culverts as well - o For larger WTBC sites (\$10,000.00+) - Seek out local quotes from contactors - Engineer's estimates are generally acceptable by FEMA - Document how guotes were requested - Seek out 3 quotes if possible - Map of your damaged sites Number your sites according to site tracker guidance - Photos of your damages at the time of the event (It can be difficult to see damages after blading has occurred atyour sites)
+- Material Cost Sheets Additional blank forms can be obtained from your AA point of contact. - Please provide estimates for all materials identified during your site inspection. - Important to include estimates for culverts as well. - For larger WTBC sites (\$10,000.00+) - Seek out local quotes from contractors. - Engineer's estimates are generally acceptable by FEMA. - Document how quotes were requested. - Seek out 3 quotes if possible. - Map of your damaged sites Number your sites according to site tracker guidance.
+If you have repeated damage at a site, number it the same for each event.
+This will assist us in possible future mitigation. - Photos of your damages at the time of the event (It can be difficult to see damages after blading has occurred at your sites)